vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 catch it in time in all cases and there were no visible stains on the pillow.
 Drinking water in the morning helped.

+I started documenting the [best practices around fasting](best-practices-around-fasting.md).
+In particular, the things I immediately implemented were to switch from sauerkraut to vegan probiotic yogurt and to stop consumption of walnuts.

 Later in the day, the sore throat improved, surprisingly accompanied by an increase in abdominal pain.
 I've noted this down in the [2024-04-25 abdominal pain doc](2024-04-25-abdominal-pain.md).

+## 2024-05-26 (five days later)

+By this morning I was no longer feeling any clear pain, though I did occasionally notice a bit of soreness in the area, not to a level that bothered me.
+Thus, I started the 48-hour countdown for the reintroduction of walnuts / sauerkraut.

+## 2024-05-28 (seven days later)

+After going through 48 hours after soreness, I resumed walnuts with my morning meal.
+I did not resume sauerkraut in the same meal in order to be able to monitor for any increased soreness after consuming the walnuts, so as not to compound the problem too much.
+I also chose only about 50-70% of my usual walnut consumption, and paid particular attention to chewing the walnuts to reduce sharp edges as it went down.

 ## For comparison